 According to the 2000 Census, Houston had a total of 717,945 households of which 54.6% were White, 25.6% were Black, and 27.1% were Hispanic.
-For purposes of this discussion the census definitions are used to define the various household types.
+For purposes of this report census definitions are used to define the various household types.
 A "household" is a person or group of people who occupy a housing unit.
 The "householder" is a person in whose name the housing unit is owned, being bought, or rented.
-A "family household" consists of a householder and one or more people living together in the same household who are related to the householder by birth, marriage, or adoption.
-If the householder is married and living with his/her spouse, then the household is designated a "married-couple household."
+A "family household" consists of a householder and one or more people living together in the same householder is married and living with his/her spouse, then the household is designated a "married-couple household."

 Blacks, like other races in Houston, primarily live in family households.
-(Table 1).
 65.9% of the Black population of Houston lives in family households.
 Of that percentage, 34.9% are Black family households with their own children under the age of 18 years old.
 Of these family households only 15.4 % are African American married couples with their own children under the age of 18 years residing with them in the home.
-This percentage is similar to the percentage of family households with their own children under the age of 18 years of 18 in the general Houston population.
-However, only 31.8% of black family households are married couple households (with or without minor children), compared to 51.6% married family households in the general population.^{iv} (Graph 1).
+This percentage is similar to the percentage of family households with their own children under the age of 18 years residing with their own children under the age of 18 in the general Houston population.
+However, only 31.8% of black family households are married couple households (with or without minor children), compared to 51.6% married family households in the general population.